 Fortunately, help is available for former cleanup workers from the WTC Health Program and the 9/11 Victim Compensation Fund.
 If you participated in the post-attack cleanup, you may be eligible for free health screenings and medical treatment, as well as cash compensation.
 But you must act quickly so you don’t lose your rights.
 At Barasch & McGarry, our attorneys have been fighting for 9/11 compensation since the earliest health effects were detected.
 We are determined to see every victim of 9/11-related illness compensated, and we are ready to help you.

-In response to the health crisis caused by exposure to toxic dust from Ground Zero, Congress passed the James Zadroga 9/11 Health and Compensation Act in 2010 and reauthorized the Act in 2016.
-The law established the WTC Health Program to give free health screenings and medical treatment to 9/11 responders and survivors who developed illnesses traceable to the toxins released when the towers collapsed.
+In response to the health crisis caused by exposure to toxic dust from Ground Zero, Congress passed the James Zadroga 9/11 Health and Compensation Act in 2010 and reauthorized the Act in 2016, and again, permanently in 2019.
+The law established the WTC Health Program and a list of covered medical conditions which has been continually updated as more cancers and illnesses are proven to be linked to the exposure zone on September 11th.

-The law also created the September 11th Victim Compensation Fund to provide cash benefits.
-If you participated in the cleanup of lower Manhattan after the 9/11 attacks, you may be eligible for benefits in the Non-Responder NYC cleaning or maintenance work claimant category.
-Thousands of workers are potentially eligible, but as of August 31, 2017, only 1,038 workers had filed claims in this category.
+Unfortunately, the list of illnesses linked to the WTC toxins has grown to include 68 different cancers including: skin, prostate, thyroid, breast, lung, and kidney cancers among many others.
+If you participated in the cleanup of Lower Manhattan after the 9/11 attacks, you may be eligible for benefits in the Non-Responder NYC cleaning or maintenance work claimant category.
+Thousands of workers are potentially eligible, but as of August 31, 2019, only 1,147 of these workers have filed claims.